Electromagnetic plasma wave modes propagating along light-cone coordinates: Wave equation in light-cone coordinates and their solutions

 \subsection{Double Parabolic Cylinder mode}

-A different solution of Eq.~\eqref{waveeq4} can be obtained if both $f$ and $g$ were to satisfy the same generalized Weber equation $W''(y)=(a y^2+b y-n)W(y)$ (where $a$, $b$, and $n$ are constants).
+A different solution of Eq.~\eqref{waveeq4} can be obtained if both $f$ and $g$ were to satisfy the same generalized Weber equation $W''(y)=(a y^2+b y-n)W(y)$ (where $a$, $b$, and $n$ are constants) which is solved in terms of parabolic cylinder functions.
 In this case, Eq.~\eqref{waveeq4} will be reduced to

 This equation is solved by

 where $\alpha$ is an arbitrary number.
 Collecting the pierces together, the complete solution is